-BISC207 Introductory Biology I

-BISC401 Molecular Biology of the Cell

-CHEM527 Introduction to Biochemistry
+BISC207 BISC401 CHEM527 CHEG620 Introductory Biology I Molecular Biology of the Cell Introduction to Biochemistry Biochemical Engineering

-CHEG620 Biochemical Engineering

-AND the students must take any TWO of the following courses:
+AND the stude ents must take any TWO of the following

 CHEG621 Metabolic Engineering

 CHEG650 Biomedical Engineering

 CHEM645 Protein Structure and Function

 CHEM649 Molecular Biophysics

 CHEM646 DNA-Protein Interactions

 CHEM644 Mechanisms of Enzyme Catalysis

 CHEM648 Membrane Biochemistry

 MEEG684 Biomaterials and Tissue Engineering

 Other courses in Chemical Engineering, Chemistry or Biology can be included in the list with the prior approval of a representative from the Department of Chemical Engineering.
-For inquiries about the Biochemical Engineering Minor contact Prof. Anne Robinson at 831-0550 (robinson@che udel edu).
+For inquiries about the Biochemical Engineering Minor contact Prof. Anne Robinson at 831-0550 (robinson@che.udel.edu).